When you've got a big family, a sedan or compact SUV simply won't cut it, but a minivan will do the trick.

 Toyota released an all-new Sienna minivan for the 2021 model year.
 With this redesign came an all-new look inside and out and an advanced hybrid powertrain with available AWD.

-While it has no true electric range -- it can travel short distances at low speeds on electricity alone -- the Sienna does deliver in the fuel economy game.
-It delivers a consumption rate of just 6.6 L/100 km combined with FWD and 6.7 L/100 km combined with AWD.
+While it has no electric range -- it can travel short distances at low speeds on electricity alone -- the Sienna does deliver in the fuel economy game, it delivers a stellar consumption rate of just 6.6 L/100 km combined with FWD and 6.7 L/100 km combined with AWD.

-Inside, the Sienna LE and XLE are available with eight-passenger layouts, but the higher trims are all for seven passengers.
+Inside, the Sienna LE and XLE have eight-passenger layouts, but the higher trims are all for seven passengers.
 This cabin's standard features include loads of tech, such as a 9-inch touchscreen infotainment system, satellite radio compatibility, Apple CarPlay, Android Auto, and Amazon Alexa connectivity.

-The Sienna also has an optional rear-seat entertainment system that includes an 11.6-inch high-definition display, a Blu-ray player, and HDMI ports.
+The Sienna also has an optional rear-seat entertainment system with an 11.6-inch high-definition display, a Blu-ray player, and HDMI ports.

 Safety tech is no sweat, with the Sienna's standard automatic emergency braking with pedestrian detection, adaptive cruise control, active lane control, and automatic high beams.

-Ready to make a move and buy a minivan as your next family vehicle?
+Ready to buy a minivan as your next family vehicle?
 At Clutch, we have some of the best minivans in Canada available in our pre-owned inventory.

-Each of our high-quality pre-owned minivans has been through a 210-point inspection and reconditioning process to ensure it's ready for the road.
+Our high-quality pre-owned minivans have been through a 210-point inspection and reconditioning process to ensure it's ready for the road.
 Plus, we each vehicle up with a 6,000-km warranty for good measure.

-When you order your pre-owned minivan online with Clutch, you skip the hassle of going to the dealership and having to negotiate a good price.
-At Clutch, you always get a great price, no negotiation necessary.
+When you order your pre-owned minivan online with Clutch, you skip the hassle of going to the dealership and negotiating a good price.
+At Clutch, you always get a great price and no negotiation is necessary.
 Plus, you get a 10-day or 750-km test-own period.
 If you don't love your new Clutch minivan during that period, you can return it for a refund or exchange it for another vehicle.

 Trading up into a newer minivan with more features?
-Clutch can handle trade-ins too, and you can get your trade-in estimate online.
+Clutch can also handle trade-ins, and you can get your offer online.
 If you're satisfied with our offer, we'll pick up your trade-in vehicle and apply the trade-in value to your purchase.